 Many travelers think they know what pickpockets look like.
 Typically they stereotype them as “shady characters” who look like a crook.
 While that is true for a small portion of the time, many times professional pickpockets go to great strides to blend into the crowd and area so their victims are not aware of them.
-To prove this point, police in Sterling Heights, Michigan have begun to alert the public that they should not assume that the sweet old lady in a hat they see standing next to them in the mall is not someone who just returned from the royal wedding.
-These older, non threatening women just might be there to steal your wallet.
+To prove this point, the police in Sterling Heights, Michigan has alerted the public that they should not assume that the sweet old lady in a hat they see standing next to them in the mall is so sweet after all.
+She just may be part of an organized crime gang!

 Here are a few tips to help spot a pickpocket before they strike

 Watch out for people that make a scene

 People who make a scene within a crowd are often regular people.
 They may be a bit disturbed, frustrated, or clumsy like dropping their groceries but they typically have no agenda.
 However, some of them are just aiming to create confusion among a group of unsuspecting onlookers particularly if they are trying to engage others in their drama, and their accomplices are just there waiting in the sidelines for you to be distracted by the commotion so that they can then pick your pocket.
 Some pickpocket teams have children cause a scene or approach tourists asking for money.

 Be aware of those that try to get close to you